 8. What about Bible Study and Sunday School?

 The Pastor leads Bible Study for adults almost every Sunday from 9:30 to 10:30am.
 The study meets where we have coffee after the 8:00am service, in the Activity Center.
 From September thru May, Sunday School is offered for children age 3 to High School from 9:30-10:30am.
+During the summer months, from Memorial Day through Labor Day, Adult Bible Study is at 8:15 A.M.

 9. What’s a Synod?